vatpac-technology/sops/docs/terminal/sydney.md

 #### Arrivals
 SBA will heads-up coordinate arrivals/overfliers from Class C to BK ADC prior to **5 mins** from the boundary.

 IFR aircraft will be cleared for the instrument prior to handoff to BK ADC, unless BK ADC nominates a restriction.
-VFR aircraft require a level readback.

 !!! tip
     Ensure the aircraft's FDR is up-to-date in order to give **BK ADC** maximum situational awareness of the traffic picture. (eg. if the aircraft is doing the RNP approach, ensure the FDR has been rerouted via the appropriate points)